Analytics built by: Location, Inc.

 Vacant housing appears to be an issue in Albany.
 Fully 14.54% of the housing stock is classified as vacant.
 Left unchecked, vacant Albany homes and apartments can be a drag on the real estate market, holding Albany real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to New York, our data show that Albany's latest annual appreciation rate is lower than 70% of the other cities and towns in New York.
+Relative to New York, our data show that Albany's latest annual appreciation rate is higher than 50% of the other cities and towns in New York.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Albany differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Albany - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Albany real estate investment or home purchase decisions.